jorisrietveld/Os-Development/readme.md

 ## About
 This project contains several components such as an bootloader, kernel and additional tools for building/running the operating system.
-The bootloader is written in the NASM assembly flavor and the kernel is written in C and C++.
+The bootloader is written in the NASM assembly and the kernel will be written in C and C++.
-Some of the additional tools for build/run automation are written in Bash, Makefile and Python.
+Some of the additional tools for build/run automation are going to written in Bash, Makefile and Python.

 ### Authors